BlessingNehohwa/Global_Warming_Analysis/README.md

 - AverageTemperatureUncertainty
 - Country

-After analysis   that there has been a global increase trend in temperature, particularly over the last 30 years.
+After analysis we found out that there has been a global increase trend in temperature, particularly over the last 30 years.
 This is due to the violent activities of a humankind.